eccenca/documentation.eccenca.com/docs/release-notes/corporate-memory-23-1/index.md

 -   Auto-completion support to linking rule 'link type' parameter.
 -   Improve handling of replaceable datasets:
     -   Datasets that can be replaced/configured in a workflow at API request time can be set in the workflow editor.
-    -   This allows for the execution of workflows with mock data, which has not been possible with "Variable dataset" tasks.
+    -   This allows for the execution of workflows with mock data, which has not been possible with 'Variable dataset' tasks.
 -   Allow to config datasets as read-only to prevent accidentally writing into them.
 -   New resource endpoints to replace the deprecated resource endpoints.
 See deprecation section for more details.
 -   Allow to force start activity.